-What Happened At YouTube?
-A Shooting Was Reported At The California Headquarters — UPDATE
+A Shooting Was Reported At YouTube's California Headquarters

 On Tuesday, April 3, in San Bruno, California, a shooting was reported at YouTube's headquarters.
 The San Bruno Police Department confirmed on Twitter on Tuesday afternoon that they "are responding to an active shooter.
 Please stay away from Cherry Ave & Bay Hill Drive."
 Laticia Soto, a spokeswoman for the police department, told The New York Times that "it is an active situation" and that, at the time, "pretty much" all they could say is that police were responding.